playsms/book-playsms/book-contents/en/Installation/playSMS-Upgrade/Upgrade-from-version-0.9.9.2-to-1.0.md

       mysqldump -u root -p --add-drop-table playsms > playsms.sql
       ```

+      Note that option `--add-drop-table` above is important, do not miss it.

     - playSMS daemon at `/usr/local/bin/playsmsd`
     - playSMS daemon config at `/etc/playsmsd`
     - playSMS files at web folder `/var/www/playsms`